oganesManasian/Object-tracking/README.md

 Our model weights can be found here [link](https://drive.google.com/open?id=1LU9k_kdO5ahfW_Xh-ULH6IkU4a69oik-).

 ## Requirements:
+* torch
 * filterpy
 * numba

 ## Run
-To do person detection on the video run from the project's folder:
+### To do person detection on the video run from the project's folder:
 ```bash
 python get_bboxes.py
 ```